RayReynolds/jenkins-docker/README.md

 *	Existing Jenkins config imported into Docker environment
 *	Multiple Jenkins Docker environments (e.g. production and test) running simultaneously

-The main benefit of using Docker is for better performance and portability.
+The main benefit of using Docker is for its small lightweight footprint, better performance and portability.
 ## Infrastructure
 The following components are used:
 *	Vagrant